-1. To introduce yourself to your advisor, and explain why you want to do this project, what gave you the idea, and what you hope to take away from this project.

-2. To give your advisor a more in depth idea of you, your project and why you want to do this project.
+Part I: Letter of Intent: To introduce yourself to your advisor, and explain why you want to do this project, what gave you the idea, and what you hope to take away from this project.
+To give your advisor a more in depth idea of you, your project and why you want to do this project.